 How do parlays work?

 Combine two or more bets and sportsbooks call it a parlay.
-The potential payout is larger than the total you might earn from the bets as individual wagers.
+The potential payout is larger than the total you might earn from the bets as individual wagers, especially when offered sports betting promos and bonuses to sweeten the pot.
 However, you have to win every single one to win the parlay.
 If even one loses, the parlay is a loser.

 The difficulty in stringing together two, three, or even more winners is why sportsbooks pay bigger odds on parlays.
 In fact, the bigger the parlay, or the more bets added, the bigger the potential payout will be.
 That gives you the chance to win big even if you’re betting just a small amount.

 Most sportsbooks refer to the different bets in a parlay as ‘legs’ and limit the number of legs from two up to 10 or 12.
 While you have to win every single leg to win a standard parlay, some sportsbooks may offer an insurance promo, returning your stake if you lose just one leg.